 How to Find Legit Mystery Shopping Companies

-When you get to MSPA-NA.ORG, click on the INDEPENDENT CONTRACTORS Menu on the Navigation bar.
-(Keep in mind the website can change at any given time but these are the steps as of today,
+When you get to MSPA-AMERICAS.ORG, click on the SERVICE PROVIDER SEARCH on the menu (keep in mind the website can change at any given time but these are the steps as of today).

 Once you get approved you will be able to start shopping.
-I suggest starting very slow with just one shop and one company at a time until you get used to it.
+Like I mentioned before, I suggest starting very slow with just one shop and one company at a time until you get used to it.

 Pros of Mystery Shopping:

 - Free Stuff!
-Of course, you have to pay upfront and then get reimbursed but it’s a great way to get some free groceries, free oil changes and a free night out at the movies etc
+Of course, you have to pay upfront and then get reimbursed but it’s a great way to get some free groceries, free oil changes and a free night out at the movies or dinner etc.

 - No previous experience necessary to become a shopper.